ramr/nodejs-custom-version-openshift/README.md

 Optionally, specify the custom version of Node.js you want to run with (Default is v0.12.5).
-If you want to more later version of Node (example v0.12.6), you can change to that by just writing it to the end of the NODEJS_VERSION file and committing that change.
+If you want to more later version of Node (example v0.12.42), you can change to that by just writing it to the end of the NODEJS_VERSION file and committing that change.

-    echo 0.12.6 >> .openshift/markers/NODEJS_VERSION
+    echo 0.12.42 >> .openshift/markers/NODEJS_VERSION
+    #
+    # Or alternatively, edit the .openshift/markers/NODEJS_VERSION file
+    # in your favorite editor aka vi ;^)
+    #
+    # Note: 0.12.42 doesn't exist (as yet) and is a fictitious version
+    #       mentioned here solely for demonstrative purposes.
+    #
-    git commit . -m 'use Node version 0.12.6'
+    git commit . -m 'use Node version 0.12.42'

 Then push the repo to OpenShift